Trends

 Here's an honest comparison, no dogma.

-• The customer orders without server social pressure (the indecisive add a dessert they wouldn't voice)
+• The customer orders without server social pressure (the indecisive add desserts they wouldn't voice)

 • No server timing: the customer orders when hungry, not when the server walks by